paulwilcox/simethics/src/towardPrincipia.md

 - A control-primitive can also be a control-blocker.
 In other words, a control-primitive can be applied to another control-primitive and have the effect of blocking the latter.

-We have 'habits'

-- When we create objects, there is a process that stores these, and a process that recalls them.
-- Storage is simple.
-A set exists of stored objects.
-This exists outside of the perceptive set.
-Any object can be stored, including ones with explicit perceptions, set-builder logic that can invoke other perceptions, control-primitives that when recalled would invoke
-- Recall is a pattern matching reation that takes items from our perceptive set as input, invokes an object in storage as throughput, and places it into our perceptive set as output.
-- Two tracks to this object activation:
-    * An object full of new perceptions not in the current perceptive set is manifested.
-    * An object full of existing perceptions found in the current perceptive set is created.
-    * And of course there is the hybrid path
-- Remember that objects can have control-primitives.
-Which cause habits in the traditional sense of the term (which involves actions).
-But stored objects without control-primitives (such as memories) I will call habits as well.

 ### Composites

-'Imagination' is not a new class.

-- The already-defined act of creating objects by adding new elements to old objects and taking away elements from old objets is at least an instinctive imagination done as a reflex.
-- Add to that the control-primitive defined above, apply it to this ability to create objects which before 'control' was just reflexive, and you have an imaginative capacity in the fuller sense.

 'Reality' is not a new class.